 When you travel with kids there’s another element when it comes to road tripping, and packing especially.

-If you can find a backpack with a solar panel built into it (see mine below) you’ll be ahead of the game and always have a place to charge your phone for FREE because it will be powered by the sun.
+If you can find a solar powered backpack (see mine below) you’ll be ahead of the game.
+That way you’ll always have a place to charge your phone for FREE.
+Powered by the sun it’s a lifesaver.

 - Nail clippers